-Many Americans probably know Okinawa by association to the 1945 Battle of Okinawa, which was fought on the Ryukyu Islands of the Okinawa Prefecture and was the largest amphibious assault in the Pacific War of World War II.
+Many Americans probably know Okinawa by its association with the 1945 Battle of Okinawa, which was fought on the Ryukyu Islands of Okinawa Prefecture.
+It was the largest amphibious assault in the Pacific War of World War II.
 When World War II ended, Okinawa was placed under U.S. administration for 27 years.
-It wasn’t until 1972, that the U.S. government finally returned the islands to the Japanese.
+It wasn’t until 1972 that the U.S. government finally returned the islands to the Japanese.
 The U.S. still maintains a large military presence in Okinawa, 27,000 military personnel and 22,000 family members are stationed there.

-The Okinawa Prefecture of Japan consists of hundreds of islands known as the Ryukyu Islands which span a distance of 620 miles.
-Okinawa Island is the largest, encompassing 464 sq mi.
-The inhabited islands are divided into a group of three which include Okinawa Islands (Ie-jima, Kume, Okinawa Island, Kerama Islands), Miyako Islands (Miyako-jima), and Yaeyama Islands (Iriomote, Ishigaki, Yonaguni.)
+Okinawa Prefecture consists of hundreds of islands known as the Ryukyu Islands, which span a distance of 620 miles.
+Okinawa Island is the largest, encompassing 464 square miles.
+The inhabited islands are divided into a group of three, which include Okinawa Islands (Ie-jima, Kume, Okinawa Island, Kerama Islands), Miyako Islands (Miyako-jima) and Yaeyama Islands (Iriomote, Ishigaki, Yonaguni.)
 Naha, Okinawa’s capital, is located in the southern part of Okinawa Island.
 With its warm weather and sandy beaches, Okinawa is often considered the Hawaii of Japan.

 During the Ryukyu Kingdom era, which endured from the 15th century to the 19th century, various cultures were integrated into the Okinawan culture.
 There are traces of Chinese, Thai and Austronesian (Indonesia, Malaysia, Philippines, Brunei, Micronesia and Polynesia) influences.
 Although standard Japanese is almost always used in formal situations, the actual traditional Okinawan language is still used in traditional folk music and dance.

-Home to people from over 30 different countries, Okinawa hosts the International Carnival each year bringing together people from all walks of life.
+Home to people from over 30 different countries, Okinawa hosts an International Carnival each year, bringing together people from all walks of life.
 The second day of the International Carnival is called Gate 2 Fest.
 On this day, motorcycle riders from all over the country assemble on Gate 2 Street and ride together in force, showing off their motorcycles and gear.

 Yachimun pottery has existed in Okinawa for over 300 years.
 It is broken down into two categories: the unglazed Arayaki ware and the glazed Joyaki ware.
 Once a year, Okinawa’s most famous pottery fair takes place where handmade Yomitan Village shisa, pots, vases, cups, sake jars and more are on display and for sale.

-The Okinawan art of glass blowing known as Ryukyu glass is famous and popular with both Japanese and foreigners alike.
-The origin of Ryukyu glass can be traced back to the Meiji era in Japan.
+The Okinawan art of glass blowing, known as Ryukyu glass, is famous and popular with both Japanese and foreigners alike.
+The origin of Ryukyu glass can be traced back to the Meiji era.
 In those days, people used the art of glass blowing to construct glass bottles for medicine and parts for lamps.
-After WWII, glass craftsmen began to produce glass products for American Soldiers in Okinawa.
+After WWII, glass craftsmen began to produce glass products for American soldiers in Okinawa.
 Today, it is a very important part of Okinawan culture.

 Sharing the UNESCO designation is another castle located on the Motobu Peninsula of northern Okinawa, the Nakijin Castle.
-It was constructed during the late 13th century to the beginning of the 15th century.
-The castle was strategically built on a hill where it was well defended by natural elements such as the river, cliffs and a deep valley.
+It was constructed between the late 13th century and the beginning of the 15th century.
+The castle was strategically built on a hill, where it was well defended by natural elements such as the river, cliffs and a deep valley.
 It was the residence of the Ryukyuan Kingdom governor and currently lies in ruins.
-Nearby is the Nakijin Village History and Culture Center with a small museum displaying items unearthed on the castle grounds, such as Chinese pottery, coins and documents.
+Nearby is the Nakijin Village History and Culture Center, with a small museum displaying items unearthed on the castle grounds, such as Chinese pottery, coins and documents.
 There are also exhibits about everyday life and culture of Nakijin Village.

 Located in the suburbs of Nago City, just a short drive from the Okinawa Churaumi Aquarium, is the Kanucha Resort Hotel.
-Set amidst the sea and surrounding mountains of northern Okinawa, the hotel offers a championship-caliber golf course called the Kanucha Golf Course with majestic views.
-Given its ideal location, guests at this resort can partake in many different types of water sports and activities including diving, jet skiing, snorkeling, banana boat rides and glass bottom boat excursions to name a few.
+Set amidst the sea and surrounding mountains of northern Okinawa, the hotel offers a championship-caliber golf course called the Kanucha Golf Course.
+Given its ideal location, guests at this resort can partake in many different types of water sports and activities including diving, jet skiing, snorkeling, banana boat rides and glass bottom boat excursions, to name a few.

-Ufuya which translates to “big house” is a great restaurant in the Nago area just south of the Churaumi Aquarium.
+Ufuya, which translates to big house, is a great restaurant in the Nago area just south of the Churaumi Aquarium.
 They do not accept reservations on weekends and tend to get very crowded.
-The waiting room outside of the restaurant has a water fountain, a wooden swing and a pineapple field which help its waiting patrons pass the time while they wait to be seated.
+The waiting room outside of the restaurant has a water fountain, a wooden swing and a pineapple field, which help its patrons pass the time while they wait to be seated.

-Located just north of Nago City is Kouri Island , a part of the Nakijin Village.
-A visitor must cross two bridges to access the island.
+Located just north of Nago City is Kouri Island.
+Visitors must cross two bridges to access the island.
 The first bridge connects the main island of Okinawa with Yagaji Island.
-The second, the Kouri Big Bridge is Japan’s longest toll free bridge spanning 1.2 miles; connecting Yagaji and Kouri Islands.
-Once there, travelers can take advantage of the beautiful beach and all it has to offer including swimming, snorkeling, kayaking and diving.
+The second, the Kouri Big Bridge is Japan’s longest toll free bridge, spanning 1.2 miles.
+It connects Yagaji to Kouri Island.
+Once you reach Kouri Island, you can take advantage of the beautiful beach and all it has to offer including swimming, snorkeling, kayaking and diving.
 Kouri is famous for producing delicious sea urchins, a delicacy in Japan.

 Hotel Moon Beach is approximately 60 minutes by car on Route 58 and offers great views of the crescent shaped private, white sand beach known as Moon Beach.
 The beach extends 160 yards along the water and is often densely populated with beachgoers.
 There is a designated swimming area, areas for parasols and volleyball nets.